 ENTREPRENEURIAL SUCCESS STORY TRUDY JACOBSON LAUNCHES SERIES HIGHLIGHTING POWERFUL AND INSPIRING WOMEN ACROSS AMERICA

-“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaSARASOTA, FL, UNITED STATES, October 24, 2022 /EINPresswire.com/ -- Gianna Kramer has watched her beautiful town develop and has always loved seeing houses become homes.
+“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaVERNON, CT, US, October 27, 2022 /EINPresswire.com/ -- Some women accidentally fall into the realization that they have an amazing opportunity to start a business doing something they love.

-Alongside her husband, Lance, Gianna is an owner of Kramer flooring and they take flooring for homes and businesses to the next level by making it an adventure dedicated to service through skilled and industry backed installation.
+Accidentally finding her passion is what happened to Rebecca Anne LoCicero, Psychic Medium.

-When she isn’t focusing on helping her clients and growing her team, she makes it a priority to give back to her community by helping to build a platform for collaboration, communication, and fundraising.
+Before she found her calling as a psychic medium, she worked jobs at the mall and found that customers would naturally flock to her.

 Trudy Jacobson is proud to sponsor a new series called Great American Women, which showcases stories of inspiring and ambitious female philanthropists and entrepreneurs.